fardinbarashi/Howto/Windows/ADFS/Change Communiction Cert/README.md

 # 🌐 On the WAP Server :
 1. Import the new SSL certificate in the computers MY certificate store.
+⚠️ IF old ADFS ProxyTryst cert is stored in WAP - remove it first!
 2. Configure the WAP service for the new certificate with this cmdlet.
 ```
 Set-WebApplicationProxySslCertificate -Thumbprint ThumbPrintNumber